wistia/wistia-open-docs/_posts/stats-api.md

 media_id  | An optional parameter specifying the video for which you would like to retrieve events. visitor_key | An optional parameter specifying the visitor for which you would like to retrieve events. per_page | The maximum number of events to retrieve.
 This number is capped at 100.
-If you need to get more than 100 events, please issue multiple requests. page | The page of events to get data from, based on the page_size parameter. start_date | An optional parameter indicating that events should only be returned after the given date.
+If you need to get more than 100 events, please issue multiple requests. page | The page of events to get data from, based on the per_page parameter. start_date | An optional parameter indicating that events should only be returned after the given date.
 Takes the format '2012-11-25'. end_date | An optional parameter indicating that events should only be returned before the given date.
 Takes the format '2012-11-25'.